DLibatique/LATN102-S20/charts/0-noun-master.md

 | Ablative   | nōmin-**e**       | nōmin-**ibus**        |

 \* Nominative forms of third declension nouns are highly variable; there is no one set or common ending.
-\*\* The accusative forms of neuters always exactly match their nominative counterpart within the same number (i.e., accusative singular = nominative singular; accusative plural = nominative plural).
+\*\* The accusative forms of all **neuter** nouns, adjectives, and pronouns exactly match their nominative counterparts within the same number (e.g., neuter accusative singular = neuter nominative singular).

 ## Third Declension Neuter i-stem